JialeTao/MRFA/README.md

 **2023.12.02:** Codes are released.

 ## **Environments**
-The model is trained on 8 Tesla V100 cards with PyTorch version 1.10 and Python version 3.8.
+The model is trained with PyTorch version 1.10 and Python version 3.8.
 Basic installations are given in requiremetns.txt.

     pip install -r requirements.txt